Work Expectations & Daily Routines

 Perhaps most importantly, please bring your willingness to learn in a group situation, plenty of good cheer, and a love for good food.

 We will grow and provide most of the food for everyone.
 Staple foods (oats, rice, peanut butter, granola, eggs, milk, meat, coffee etc.) will be available; however, any extra store treats, e.g. beer, wine, chocolate etc. will be up to each person to purchase.
-Residents will be responsible for preparing their own breakfasts.
+Apprentices are responsible for preparing their own breakfasts.
 There is a small fridge available, and a cool pantry to store small amounts of perishable items.

-We have limited capacity to accommodate residents with special dietary needs – please ask us if you are unsure if your diet can be accommodated.
+We have limited capacity to accommodate residents and apprentices with special dietary needs – please ask us if you are unsure if your diet can be accommodated.

 Conditions for Dismissal

-If a resident’s contributions are not welcome or fitting with the co-operative nature of the group, we reserve the right to ask the resident to leave.
+If a person’s contributions are not welcome or fitting with the co-operative nature of the group, we reserve the right to ask the person to leave.
 We understand co-operative living and working environments are not always easy, but we will always attempt to resolve conflicts first with non-violent communication prior to dismissal.

 If this is an opportunity you would like to explore, please begin by filling out our application form: https://goo.gl/forms/DCrbWHW1bVVhsw3q2